 If using a plunger doesn’t unclog your toilet, a household drain snake can reach places in your s-bend that a plunger just can’t.
 A drain snake is a coil of heavy wire with a cork screw on the end, that you feed into the toilet pipe via the toilet bowl.
 When you hit the blockage, begin turning the drain snake to screw the cork screw into the blockage, which should break it up.

-If trying to fix a clogged toilet using a drain snake still doesn’t work, it means that either the blockage is very tough or that it is somewhere beyond the s-bend where the drain snake can’t reach… so you’ll need to call a for expert assistance.
+If trying to fix a clogged toilet using a drain snake still doesn’t work, it means that either the blockage is very tough or that it is somewhere beyond the s-bend where the drain snake can’t reach… so you’ll need to call a plumber in Chicago for expert assistance.

 Bring in the professionals

-Almighty Plumbing today on 773-645-1113 and let us take care of all your plumbing needs.
+Contact Almighty Plumbing today on 773-284-6616 and let us take care of all your plumbing needs.
 Every sewer rodding or jetting comes with a free camera inspection valued at $250 so take advantage of this offer.
 Finance available.